Chaos Hits the Market

 Investors might react to a market that has fallen by screaming Get-Me-Out and jump ship and sell out of stocks.
 The intuition may be that sitting out of the market for a period of time can help avoid further losses.
 For investors to have a shot at successfully timing the market, they must make the call to buy or sell stocks correctly not just once, but twice.

-Professor Robert Merton, a Nobel laureate, said it well in recent interview with Dimensional
+Professor Robert Merton, a Nobel laureate, said it well in a recent interview with Dimensional:

 “Timing markets is the dream of everybody.
 Suppose I could verify that I’m a .700 hitter in calling market turns.
 That’s pretty good; you’d hire me right away.
 But to be a good market timer, you’ve got to do it twice.
 What if the chances of me getting it right were independent each time?
 They’re not.
 But if they were, that’s 0.7 times 0.7.
 That’s less than 50-50.
 So, market timing is horribly difficult to do.”